iVuDang/The-Odin-Project-Rock-Paper-Scissors/README.md

 * Test each coding line before going onto the next e.g. (console.log)

 #### Part II
-* Hardest problem overcame in this exercise was to figure out how to register the HTML buttons to our JavaScript function.
+* Hardest problem I overcame in this exercise was figuring out how to register the HTML buttons to our JavaScript function:
 ```
 // B1.
 Registers the click input to execute the function 'playRound'.
 References our const 'buttons'.
 buttons.forEach(button =>{                          // acts on forEach <button> in html